Steps to Apply

 - International Baccalaureate (IB) credit policy »

-College credits from most accredited two- and four-year institutions are widely transferable to Milligan College.
+College credits from most accredited two- and four-year institutions are widely transferable to Milligan University.
 Milligan accepts transfer credits in which a grade of C- or better has been earned.
 Credit is transferred on a course-by-course basis and no grades are recorded for transfer credit.
 Should you have specific questions about institutions or courses taken, please contact the admissions office at firstname.lastname@example.org or your Admissions Recruiter.

 AFTER YOU APPLY, your Admissions Recruiter will communicate with you regularly about your application file and status.
 Admission decisions are usually made within two weeks of application.
 If you qualify for an Academic Scholarship, you’ll find that out right away, too.